Businesses

 Auto: Most Fuel Efficient Cars

-See a summary of the Union of Concerned Scientists report "Automaker Rankings 2007: The Environmental Performance of Car Companies" and a PDF of the full report.
+Even driving a car once a week increases the amount of CO2 in the air, but since we all need to get around, the Union of Concerned Scientists made a report of the "Automaker Rankings 2007: The Environmental Performance of Car Companies" and a PDF of the full report.

 Bicycle: Save Energy, Fun Exercise

+It's nothing new, but it is still useful!
 Run errands or visit a friend on a bicycle and save the environment while getting healthy and fun exercise.
 Business owners: Have a 'company bike' that employees can use to run errands.
-For information on bicycle routes and bicycling in Massachusetts, see: http://www.massbike.org/index.htm
+For information on bicycle routes and bicycling in Massachusetts, see Massbike.org.

 Computers and Energy Efficiency